Banner: Knocknarea at Sunset.

 The missing kerbstones of Site Z have been replaced with ugly modern concrete pillars.
 Some of the decorated stones from Site Z were removed to the National Museum in Dublin, where they can be seen in the Passage-grave display.
 Just to the east of Newgrange, across the hedge from Site Z is the terminating feature of a large late neolithic cursus.

-Bob and Ann Hickey
+Bob and Anne Hickey

 The huge monument at Newgrange attracted many visitors, who often left their names etched into the stones or helped wear away the megalithic art as they squeezed past leaning orthostats.
 Around 1890 a caretaker, Mr. Bob Hickey, was appointed and a gate was fitted across the entrance.
-Bob's wife, Mrs. Ann Hickey, became caretaker at Newgrange, a position she held for over sixty years.
+Bob's wife, Mrs. Anne Hickey, became caretaker at Newgrange, a position she held for over sixty years.
 The Hickey's met visitors, armed them with candles, and conducted them on a symbolic journey to the neolithic Underworld, as narrated in this memoir of a visit in 1914:

 We found a woman waiting for us she had heard the rattle of our wheels far down the road, and had hastened from her house near by to earn sixpence by providing us with candles; and she led the way through the entrance into the passage beyond.
 As at Dowth, it is formed of huge slabs inclined against each other, but here they have given way under the great weight heaped upon them, and the passage grew lower and lower, until the woman in front of us was crawling on her hands and knees.
 The clergyman, who was behind her, examined the low passage by the light of his candle, and then said he didn't think he'd try it.